-- 1 To attend 6 monthly appointments (both with GP and specialist service).
-Non-attendance of appointments may result in treatment being stopped - 2 To contact the specialist team for information and advice if required, during the treatment period.
+- 1 To attend 6 monthly appointments (both with your GP and the specialist service).
+Nonattendance of appointments may result in treatment being stopped - 2 To contact the specialist team for information and advice if required, during the treatment period.

 Key information on the medicine